-Keiser University believes strongly that every student has a right to procedural due process in which a student has notice and an opportunity to be heard.
-If the administration has to take disciplinary measures or other administrative actions related to student conduct, behavior, or academic policy violations, the student may appeal the decision to the Grievance Committee.
+Keiser University believes strongly that every student has a right to procedural due process in which a student received appropriate notice and is provided the opportunity to be heard.
+If the administration has to take disciplinary measures or other administrative actions related to student conduct, behavior, or academic policy violations, the student may appeal the decision to the Grievance Committee within the semester in which the policy was broken.

 Students are encouraged to resolve problems through normal administrative channels.
-A petition for a grievance hearing must be made in writing and submitted to the Director of Student Services.
+A petition for a grievance hearing must be made in writing and submitted to the Campus Director of Student Services.
 The grievance is then scheduled to be heard before the Committee.
-The Grievance Committee panel is a standing committee that meets at 1:00 p.m. each Tuesday if a grievance is to be heard.
+The Grievance Committee meets at 1:30 p.m. on a Tuesday when a grievance is to be heard.

 The voting members of the Grievance Committee consist of two (2) faculty members, two (2) staff members, and one (1) student.
-The voting members of the committee/panel are non-biased participants.
+The voting members of the Committee are non-biased participants.
 The Director of Student Services is the facilitator/moderator of the grievance hearing and a non-voting member of the proceedings.
-The Panel will hear evidence, ask questions, review the catalog policies, deliberate and render an advisory ruling that, upon approval by the Office of the Chancellor, will become binding upon the administration as well as the student who filed the grievance.
+The Committee will hear evidence, ask questions, review the catalog/handbook policies, deliberate and render an advisory ruling that, upon approval by the Office of the Chancellor, will become binding upon the administration as well as the student who filed the grievance.